 Household refrigerators are generally set at 40°F, which means that it will take a bottle about 3 hours to chill.
 Note: Leaving wine in the fridge for a long period of time can cause the cork to stick and the wine to oxidize.
 Never chill wine in the freezer or store wine in the refrigerator, chill wines on the day you intend to serve them.
 To chill wine quickly, place the bottle in a bucket of water and ice for about fifteen minutes.

 2. High-shouldered, dark green glass bottle, the standard for Bordeaux red wines.
 This bottle is also generally used around the world for wines like Cabernet Sauvignon, Merlot, Zinfandel, and Chianti.
 In clear glass, this bottle is used for Bordeaux white wines in France, and in other countries for Sauvignon Blanc and Semillon wines.

-3. Tall, slender bottle called “hock” or Rhine, colored brown in Germany’s Rhine region and green in Alsace, France, and in the Mosel region of Germany.
+3. Tall, slender bottle called “hock” or Rhein, colored brown in Germany’s Rhein region and green in Alsace, France, and in the Mosel region of Germany.
 This shape is used elsewhere for grape varieties associated with Germany, such as White Riesling and Gewürztraminer.

 4. Champagne (or other sparkling wine).